 Context

-A major focus of my leadership was elevating the chapter's brand presence and creating cohesion across physical and digital touchpoints.
-This included merchandise, social media, and event-related communications to ensure the chapter showed up consistently while remaining relevant to its members.
+My focus was elevating the chapter's brand presence and creating cohesion across physical and digital touchpoints, including merchandise, social media, and event communications.

 My Role